-Offer a smoother e-commerce experience
+Digital wallets offer a smoother e-commerce experience

 One of the primary advantages digital wallets offer is a smooth e-commerce experience with fewer clicks to check out.
 For example, when a business implements the Google Pay digital wallet in its app or website, customers can check out using the payment information securely stored in their Google account.
 With fewer steps required, customers are more likely to complete their purchases and not abandon their shopping carts.

-Take advantage of enhanced security
+Take advantage of enhanced security with digital wallets

 Digital wallet solutions that incorporate advanced security solutions like tokenization and biometric authentication help reduce the threat of fraud and chargebacks.
 By using a card token instead of the actual card number, a digital wallet solution like Google Pay encrypts and secures stored customer information in transit and at rest.

 When we compare chargeback rates between cards and digital wallets, Worldpay research shows that digital wallets have a 99.6% lower chargeback volume than card transactions.
-While Worldpay processes significantly more volumes for cards, the reduced chargeback trend still stands as some card schemes offer a liability shift for using digital wallets, and friendly fraud is reduced with biometric 2FA authentication for digital wallet transactions.1
+While Worldpay processes significantly more volumes for cards, the reduced chargeback trend still stands as some card schemes offer a liability shift for using digital wallets, and friendly fraud is reduced with biometric 2FA authentication for digital wallet transactions.

-Benefit from increased acceptance
+Digital wallets benefit from increased acceptance

 A digital wallet that uses card tokens along with advanced customer authentication leads to higher transaction approval rates than card-on-file transactions.
 With a solution like Google Pay, saved payment methods continue to work even when a card is replaced.
 This kind of payment flexibility means businesses can protect their revenue by avoiding the customer churn that results from lost, stolen and expired cards.
 Customer satisfaction increases, and businesses are saved the hassle of continually updating customer cards.